miyaz/unix2date/README.md

 # unix2date
 convert unixtime included in STDIN to datetime and output.
+"10 digit seconds” and “13 digits milliseconds” are eligible.
+By default, datetime within 365 days before and after the current time will be converted.
+This can be changed with the -days-ago, -days-later options (number of days).

 1. build